-Interim Provost and Executive Vice Chancellor for Academic Affairs
+Provost and Executive Vice Chancellor for Research and Academic Affairs

-Lavinia Boxill is the Vice President for Development, New Brunswick at Rutgers University and the Rutgers University Foundation.
-Lavinia maintains her own fundraising portfolio of principal gift prospects and oversees 25 major gift officers fundraising on the flagship New Brunswick campus.
-During her 20 years with Rutgers, Lavinia spent six years in front-line fundraising in the second-largest academic unit at the university, and the past fourteen years managing and directing the growth of major gifts for the Rutgers University Foundation.
-As a member of the foundation’s senior staff, Lavinia played an integral role in planning the university’s comprehensive $1 billion campaign.
+Lavinia Boxill is the Vice Chancellor for Advancement, New Brunswick.
+A member of the Rutgers University Foundation's Executive Leadership Group, she oversees major gifts fundraising and advancement activities for Rutgers University–New Brunswick.
+During her more than 20 years with Rutgers, Lavinia spent six years front-line fundraising for the second-largest academic unit at the university, and the past sixteen years managing and directing the growth of major gifts for the Rutgers University Foundation.

 Vice Chancellor, Enrollment Management

 Courtney McAnuff, Vice Chancellor for Enrollment Management, oversees Undergraduate Admissions, Student Financial Aid, Academic Records, Registration, Retention Programs, and Early Awareness Outreach at Rutgers University–New Brunswick.
 Under his direction, Enrollment Management is also opening a “One Stop Student Services Center” to respond to student administrative needs in one location.
 Vice Chancellor McAnuff brings to Rutgers outstanding leadership, innovative thinking, and progressive programs such as Rutgers Future Scholars.

 Executive Vice Chancellor of Administration and Planning